 4. If the job advert says you should attach a CV in a particular language, it’s essential.
 That means that probably the ATS user will search for desirable keywords in this particular language and your CV might be treated as a mismatch.

 5. Point out only your strengths – skills you want to be associated with.
-Try to avoid phrases like: “I don’t have driving license”, or “French language – beginner/weak”.
+Try to avoid phrases like: “I don’t have a driving license”, or “French language – beginner/weak”.

 Recruiter- od ATS-friendly?